-Asking questions during an interview is oftentimes as important as answering questions.
+During an interview, asking questions is oftentimes just as important as answering them.
 Here are some questions that anyone looking for job, including recent grads, should consider asking during an interview.

 1. What type of experiences and skills are you looking for in a candidate?